uber/h3-java/docs/library-build.md

 You can use the Maven properties `h3.git.remote` and `h3.git.reference` to control where the H3 library is cloned from, and which revision is used respectively.

-If you need to modify the build of the native library, modify the file [src/main/c/h3-java/build-h3.sh](../src/main/c/h3-java/build-h3.sh) and [src/main/c/h3-java/CMakeLists.txt](src/main/c/h3-java/CMakeLists.txt) as needed.
+If you need to modify the build of the native library, modify the file [../src/main/c/h3-java/build-h3.sh](../src/main/c/h3-java/build-h3.sh) and [../src/main/c/h3-java/CMakeLists.txt](src/main/c/h3-java/CMakeLists.txt) as needed.
+You may also need to modify the operating system and architecture detection code in [src/main/java/com/uber/h3core/H3CoreLoader.java](../src/main/java/com/uber/h3core/H3CoreLoader.java).

 ### Building for different platforms

-Specific instructions for cross-compiling are coming soon.
+You can use the Maven property `h3.use.docker` to disable the dockcross-based cross compilation step.

 ### Shading/relocating the library